 11.5-16 kgs (25-35 lbs).

 Uffi (Odindisa's foundation mother) has been officially measured and is 32.5cm.
-She is 12.2kg.
+She is 13kg.

-This modest breed will rarely be medium-sized and usually sit on the larger end of smaller dogs.
+This modest breed is usually on the larger end of smaller dogs, rather than being medium sized.

-Vallhunds are some of the most likable animals people will ever meet, and it can cause inexperienced owners to get in over their heads.
-More than just looks, the breed is delightful, often funny, and wildly bright.
+Vallhunds are some of the most likable dogs people will ever meet.
+More than just looks, the breed is delightful, often funny, and wildly clever.

 They are also quite a handful with vast amounts of energy, a need for companionship, and can have a passion for barking.

 Most of their negative traits come from lack of attention, stimulation, or poor habits.
-Unlike some mild-mannered breeds, the Swedish Vallhund takes a lot of work to come to heel and is not meant for first-time owners or people with limited free time.
+Unlike some mild-mannered breeds, the Vallhund takes a lot of dedication and is not meant for first-time owners or people with limited free time.

 The Vallhund has a brilliant, beautiful coat that sits short and straight on the skin, though it is surprisingly thick and well-insulated for colder climates.
 The exterior portion of their fur is more rugged and tough, with the interior of their coat being soft to the touch.